Code generation#

 To check changes in generated code across versions, beyond the comparisons of golden image tests in

-The script to trigger code pre-generation is scripts/codepregen.py
+The script to trigger code pre-generation is scripts/codepregen.py and

 requires the pre-generation output directory as an argument